Monstera Lechleriana is a shade-loving tropical plant that gloats perforated and prolific leaves requiring less care and pampers for a skywards flare.

 - Choose a stem with several nodes to increase the chances of successful propagation.

-- Take a pruning shear sterilized with isopropyl alcohol and cut the stem above the bottom node.
+- Cut the stem a few millimeters above the bottom node.

-- Ensure the stem is 3-4 inches long with one or two foliage attached.
+- Ensure the stem is 3-4 inches long with one or two leaves.

-You can let it sit for a few days to produce callous at the end, which helps roots grow quicker.
+- Let it sit for a few days at room temperature to callous the cut end.

-- Add some rooting hormone to the water and submerge the cutting into the water with roots inside and leaves sticking outside.
+- Add some rooting hormone to a jar full of water and submerge the cuttings.

 - Place it in a warm spot with bright, indirect sunlight and change the water every 3-5 days.

 - The roots begin developing within 2-3 weeks.
 Let it sit for a few more weeks until the roots become at least 2-inches long.